w3c/wptserve/docs/handlers.rst

 object with the data to send, or to directly write to the output stream via the ResponseWriter instance associated with the request.
-If a handler writes to the output stream then the server will not attempt additional writes i.e. the choice to write directly in the handler or not is all-or-nothing.
+If a handler writes to the output stream then the server will not attempt additional writes, i.e. the choice to write directly in the handler or not is all-or-nothing.

 By default there are three types of handler provided: